Automotive Fuel System repair services by Trans Tech Auto & Truck of Colorado Springs

 Minimize Excessive Idling

 – Trans Tech Auto & Truck tells our customers that one of the best ways to drive the streets of the greater Colorado Springs area is to minimize excessive idling.
-Leaving a vehicle to idle can result in the usage of a quarter to a half gallon of gasoline per hour, dependent on the size of the engine and the air conditioner being in use or not.
-Trans Tech Auto & Truck suggests our customers turn off their vehicles when parked as it only takes a few seconds worth of gasoline to restart an engine.
-It is worth mentioning though that turning a vehicle on and off excessively can however increase starter wear so it is advised to use best judgement when using this advice.
+Leaving a vehicle idling can result in the usage of a quarter to a half-gallon of gasoline per hour, dependent on the size of the engine and the air conditioner being in use or not.
+Trans Tech Auto & Truck suggests our customers turn off their vehicles when parked as it only takes a few second’s worth of gasoline to restart an engine.
+It is worth mentioning though that turning a vehicle on and off excessively can however increase starter wear so it is advised to use the best judgment when using this advice.

 – Trans Tech Auto & Truck suggests to all of our customers that when driving the highways and freeways around the Colorado Springs area it is best practice to use cruise control if a vehicle is equipped with this feature.
 Cruise control helps maintain a constant speed which in most situations results in better gas mileage.